garethr/garethr-docker/README.md

 }
 ```

-Ports, expose, env, dns and volumes can be set with either a single string or as above with an array of values.
+Ports, expose, env, env_file, dns and volumes can be set with either a single string or as above with an array of values.

 Specifying `pull_on_start` will pull the image before each time it is started.